-The articles of the Corporation provide for the board of directors to consist of a minimum of three and maximum of ten Directors.
-Effective upon the completion of the Arrangement, the trustees of the Fund (the "Trustees") were appointed as the Directors of the Corporation.
+The articles of the Corporation provide for the board of Directors to consist of a minimum of three and maximum of ten Directors.
 It is proposed that the Corporation's existing five Directors be re-elected at the Meeting to hold office until the next annual meeting of Shareholders.

-The persons named in the form of proxy accompanying this Circular intend to vote FOR the re-election of the five directors noted below as the Directors of the Corporation, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
+The persons named in the form of proxy accompanying this Circular intend to vote FOR the re-election of the five current Directors noted below as the Directors of the Corporation, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
 A majority of the votes cast by the Shareholders is required to elect the Directors of the Corporation.

-Management of the Corporation does not contemplate that any of the nominees will be unable to serve as a Director for the ensuing financial year, however, if that should occur for any reason prior to the Meeting or any adjournment(s) or postponement(s) thereof, the persons named in the form of proxy accompanying this Circular have the right to vote for the election of the remaining nominees and may vote for the election of a substitute nominee in their discretion.
+Management of the Corporation does not contemplate that any of the nominees will be unable to serve as a Director for the ensuing financial year, however, if that should occur for any reason prior to the

+Meeting or any adjournment(s) or postponement(s) thereof, the persons named in the form of proxy accompanying this Circular have the right to vote for the election of the remaining nominees and may vote for the election of a substitute nominee in their discretion.
 Each Director elected will hold office until the close of the first annual meeting of the Shareholders following his election unless his office is earlier vacated in accordance with the by-laws of the Corporation or applicable corporate law.